-4.4 Flora
+4.5 Flora and Fauna

 Aside from the intensively managed football pitches, there are a number of areas of horticultural interest in the Playing Field.
 The old rose beds in front of the pavilion were replaced by two new shrub beds in 2005.
 A new border was planted in 2006 adjacent to the car park.
 The Friends planted daffodil bulbs and the 22nd Wimbledon Beaver Cub Scouts planted wild flower seeds on the eastern boundary in 2006.
+These are still in evidence.

 The Memorial Wood has a dense shrub layer predominantly consisting of elder, hawthorn, blackthorn, ash, field maple, field rose, yew, alder, privet, cherry, holly and bramble.
 Midland hawthorn, ramsons, wood sedge and small-leaved lime here are usually suggestive of ancient woodland, but the history of this wood indicates otherwise (LEU 1998).
+Although small, the Memorial Wood also supports a number of common woodland herbs.